liuweiseu/limbo_recorder/README.md

 ```
     enable_record.sh
 ```
-When you run this script, a new data file will be created in the "data" directory every 4s.
+When you run this script, a new data file will be created in the "data" directory, and it stores 4096 spectra data.

 4. Disable recording
 ```